Do IEP Teams have to honor Doctors’ Notes?

 Chances are, no. Also ask, is this a medical or educational support/service/accommodation?

 Even still, believe it or not….I have seen many schools refuse to honor doctor-requested accommodations for life-threatening food allergies.
-I know!
-It’s crazy!
-But it does happen.
+I cannot imagine that a school district would want to take on that kind of liability, especially when the food and T1 accommodations I’ve seen are so minimal.

 Do IEPs have to Honor Doctor’s Notes?